 The new shared-use facility will be a reimagined space for Columbus Centre and Dante Alighieri Academy.
 The new state-of-the-art, intergenerational community hub is considered the largest and only co-development project of its kind currently underway in North America, and will better meet the needs and expectations of future generations and the communities they serve.

-To see the full memo detailing the new facility updates, please click here.
+To see the announcement for the new facility updates, please click here.